reedwrogers/Dart-Vision/README.md

 # 🎯 Dart-Vision

 Welcome to **Dart-Vision** — a system for automatically capturing and scoring dart games using computer vision!
+Specifically, we are attempting <strong>single-camera</strong> scoring.
 This project was built for CS 445: *Computational Photography* at the University of Illinois Urbana-Champaign.

 It was used as a learning experience to conclude our course and is still under development.
 The main goal was to gain hands-on experience with several key topics in computational photography through a real-world application.